xStarbound/xStarbound/doc/lua/lua.md

   If `keyDown` is `true`, the key is pressed down; otherwise, it is released. `key` is the integer ID of the key, while `keyName` is the name of the key.
 See `interface.md` for valid `Key` values; the integer ID is the ordinal position of the string value in that list, minus 1.

+- **`Json` shiftItemFromInventory(`Json` inputItemDescriptor):** Sequentially invoked on all pane scripts whenever an item in the player's inventory is **<kbd>Shift</kbd> + Left Click**'ed.
+If this function isn't defined or returns nothing, `nil` or `false`, the engine does nothing on this invocation.
+If this function returns `true`, the engine empties out the shift-clicked inventory slot on this invocation.
+If this function returns a valid item descriptor, the engine replaces the item slot with the returned item on this invocation.
+Every sequential invocation acts on the slot after it has been modified by previous invocations.

 Other Lua functions invoked by the engine are fairly self-explanatory; see the base game assets for examples, and if that isn't enough, see xStarbound's source code for the gory details.